Have Questions?

 Georgia Pines Substance Abuse Services is 22 miles from Moultrie, Georgia

-Like other drug and alcohol rehab facilities, Georgia Pines Substance Abuse Services is committed to ongoing recovery for drug and alcohol addicts living in Moultrie and within the surrounding region.
+Like other drug and alcohol rehab facilities, Georgia Pines Substance Abuse Services is committed to ongoing recovery for drug and alcohol addicts living in Moultrie, GA. and within the surrounding region.
 As such, this addiction treatment facility has been providing care like motivational interviewing, cognitive/behavior therapy, matrix model, group therapy, activity therapy, anger management and more.

 In Addition, Georgia Pines Substance Abuse Services believes that it is important that its clients receive individualized care to make sure that they get effective results.
 This is why it specializes in several programs such as domestic violence, transgender or (LGBT) clients, residential beds for client's children, clients referred from the court/judicial system, treatment for spanish-speaking clients, child care for clients children and many other modes of treatment that you can find listed below.
 These services that Georgia Pines Substance Abuse Services offers are also available in a variety of settings - long term treatment centers, short term rehabs, outpatient substance abuse counseling, inpatient drug and alcohol rehab centers, outpatient detox programs and more.